nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.

-* The name must contain only alphanumeric characters and is case-insensitive e.g., `Alice` will match `alice`
+* The name must contain only alphanumeric characters and is case-insensitive e.g., `Alice` will match `alice`.
 * The phone number should only have numbers, and must be at least 3-digits long.
 * Emails should be of the form `local-part@domain`.
 The full list of constraints can be found [here](#valid-emails).
 * The address does not have any constraints.
 * The date of birth must be given in YYYY-MM-DD format.
 It cannot be a date in the future.

-* If a participant is edited in a way such that their new name and birthdate
-  would exactly match those of another existing participant, Managera would refuse to execute the command as it forbids duplicate participants.
+* If a Participant is edited in a way such that their new name and birthdate would exactly match those of another existing Participant, Managera would refuse to execute the command as it forbids duplicate Participants.
-* A participant is not considered duplicate if either their name or birthdate is different.
+* A Participant is not considered duplicate if either their name or birthdate is different.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com d/1999-10-09` - Edits the phone number, email address and birthdate of the